As a live-music contractor Frank Lamphere came up with the name Rat Pack Jazz to describe his performance content and style.

 "Like a creative musician, I try to sing a song differently each time."

 "The band must be outstanding.
 Only the highest caliber of jazz musician (subjective, I know) with many years of professional experience, will ordinarily be on my bandstand.
-This music is extremely difficult to play well.
-If there is even one musician in the band that is not capable enough, the whole thing goes down in quality.
-The band as well as the musical performance suffers in this kind of scenario."
+This music is very complex.
+If there is even one musician in the band that is less capable, the whole thing goes down in quality".

 "The sound has to be equally excellent.
 I'm referring to equipment such as microphones, speakers, EQ, mixers, keyboards etc...
 This is an aspect that is severely misunderstood by many in the business."